wubeZ/Blog-API/README.md

 # A2SV Blog and Shout Outs

-- Overview and description of what the project is going to be
+- Overview and description of what the project
 - Workflow as a backend team member and
 - Source of any additional information you might need